 The Scheme maintains adequate liquidity to pay withdrawals and distributions within the timeframes outlined in the Constitution.
 This is achieved by retaining sufficient liquid assets or access to other forms of liquidity to cover immediate liquidity requirements.

-All financial liabilities of the Scheme have contractual maturities of less than 12 months, and comprise redemptions payable, payables and net assets attributable to unitholders.
+All financial liabilities of the Scheme have contractual maturities of less than 12 months.